Iced Brown Sugar Oatmilk Shaken Espresso (Starbucks Copycat)

 Instructions

-3. Add the brown sugar, vanilla extract, and cinnamon powder.
-Put the lid on the jar and shake it up until the sugar dissolves in the hot espresso.
+2. Add the brown sugar, vanilla extract, and cinnamon to the shaker.
+Secure the lid and shake vigorously for about 30 seconds, until the mixture becomes frothy.

 How Does the Homemade Version Compare?